edogdu/RAM_Cyber_Defenders/README.md

 ## Contributors for this Project

 - Professor: Dr. Erdogan Dogdu
-- Student: Zhi Yong Li
+- Student: Zhi Yong Li - Implemented the card game into the VR environment; Designed the complete card game logic
-- Student: Luis Ocada
+- Student: Luis Ocada - Designed the AI boy animation; Enhanced the gameplay experience dynamically (the scoreboard UI, the game icons)
+- Student: Euijin Jung - Enhanced cybersecurity learning and the game environment with concept arts (the lobby, the game icons)
+- Student: Luke Anderson - Designed consistent UIs; Graphics enhancement of the game

 This is the end of the README page.
 Thank you for reading our README.
 The project is still in development, and we hope to add more concepts and polish.